 My favorite email marketing service for podcasters is ConvertKit.

 People already listening to podcasts are the easiest group to get listening to your show.

-Being on a guest on other shows with a similar audience is a great way to get exposed to new people and make new connections.
+Being a guest on other shows with a similar audience is a great way to get exposed to new people and make new connections.

 Within the desktop iTunes app, you can find shows with overlapping audiences to yours by clicking the ‘Related’ tab:

 Start by seeing which of these shows have guests and reaching out to them.